 101 The Fallen Knight Alights, by the Lebanese author Elias al-Diri.

-102 The Berries of Murr, by the Tunisian writer Mohamed Al Aroussi Al Matuie.
+102 Bitter Berries, by the Tunisian writer Mohamed Al Aroussi Al Matuie.
 In Spanish as Las moras amargas (Agencia española de cooperación internacional, 1996)

 103 Sound, Water and Fire, by the Bahraini author Abdulla Khalifa.
 His Lune solitaire (Non-lieu, 2006) is available in French